Slow-Cooking a Whole Chicken using the Instant Pot

 Hmm ….
 I hope you don’t think that you can do those things WHILE you are cooking the chicken.
 I’m sure you don’t, just kidding.

 It’s important to me to find the best-quality, pastured chicken, or organic if pastured isn’t available.
-Pastured chickens have less meat on them than organic ones, so be aware of that in planning how many you will be feeding.
+Pastured chickens have less meat on them than organic ones, so be aware of that in planning how many people you will be feeding.
 I believe that the quality of the meat and of the broth is worth the expense, however.
 Here I’ve used an organic chicken.

 I also believe it’s worth the bother to start with the whole chicken.
 Certainly boneless meat is convenient, yet meat cooked with the bones is so much more flavorful.
 And what happens to all those bones?
 Someone else is making bone broth from them.
 Why not you?